Luucasgontijo/BinaryTree-AED2/README.md

 ## Function Descriptions

-consultaIntervalarArvBinIter: Iterative function to search for a value in the BST.
+- **consultaIntervalarArvBinIter**: Iterative function to search for a value in the BST.
 If the value is not found, it returns the closest greater and smaller values.

-consultaIntervalarArvBinRec: Recursive version of the interval search function.
+- **consultaIntervalarArvBinRec**: Recursive version of the interval search function.

 ## Requirements
 GCC compiler